A topic from the subject of Biochemistry in Chemistry.

 Introduction:

-Protein synthesis is a fundamental process in biochemistry, by which cells create proteins from genetic information encoded in DNA.
-This experiment demonstrates the process of protein synthesis in a simplified manner using basic materials, showcasing the key steps from DNA to protein.
+Protein synthesis is a fundamental process in biochemistry where cells build proteins from genetic information encoded in DNA.
+This experiment demonstrates a simplified version of protein synthesis using basic materials, highlighting the key steps from DNA to protein.
+Note: This is a *simplified simulation* and doesn't replicate the exact biochemical complexity of the process in a living cell.

 Materials: